Description

 Risk and Exploitability

 The CVSS score of 6.5 indicates moderate severity.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score is recognized as a very low probability (< 1%), suggesting that exploitation is unlikely but not impossible.
+The vulnerability is not listed in the CISA KEV catalog.
 The exploit requires the attacker to execute or influence code running under Deno; there is no evidence of an external or remote attack vector beyond code execution.
 The likely attack vector is the injection of malicious network parameters into a Deno application that has been granted deny-net permissions but neglects to properly check resolved IPs.
 Based on the description, it is inferred that an attacker would need to run or inject code within the Deno runtime (for example, via a compromised script) to use the bypass, after which the application can reach local services that should have been blocked.

 Remediation